Ornamental Separator

 The exhibition is generously funded by the June G. Horsman Family Trust.

-This next rotation of “Art of the Quilter” features a selection of American quilts representing a variety of techniques, colors, and materials.
-Included is a woven coverlet by 19th-century weaver Harry Tyler, best known for corner blocks featuring his distinctive lion motif.
-Other highlights include a stunning quilt made up of thousands of precisely cut hexagons and a prize winning “Sunburst” quilt in which each of the sunbursts consist of 288 diamond-shaped fabric pieces.
+“Art of the Quilter” features a selection of American quilts representing a variety of techniques, colors, and materials.
+Also included is an 1849 woven coverlet with a border depicting giraffes.
+Other highlights include a stunning quilt made up of thousands of precisely cut hexagons and an appliquéd quilt made by Marylander Catharine Garnhart for her granddaughter.
 All of the quilts express the imaginative artistic impulses and skill of its maker(s).